MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-Item.md

 the retrieval recursive.
 If you try to specify the file type the path, such as `-Path *.csv`, the cmdlet interprets the subject of the search to be a file that has no child items, and **Recurse** fails.

+> [!NOTE]
+> This behavior was fixed in Windows versions 1909 and up.

 ### Example 5: Delete subkeys recursively